Skip to main content

 Hearing

-Hearing problems are more likely as you get older, but people often wait several years before talking to their GP about them.
-Problems with your hearing can affect your balance and awareness of hazards increasing your risk of tripping or falling over.
+Hearing problems are more likely as you get older.
+People often wait a few years before talking to their GP about them.
+Problems with your hearing can affect your balance and awareness of hazards.
+Increasing your risk of tripping or falling over.

 If you notice changes in your hearing, contact your GP.

-If you do suffer from hearing loss you may be fitted with a hearing aid which can help restore some, if not all, of your hearing.
-If you are already using a hearing aid ensure it is working properly.
+If you do suffer from hearing loss you can get a hearing aid fitted.
+Which can help restore some, if not all, of your hearing.
+If you are already using a hearing aid make sure it is working properly.

 Signs and symptoms of hearing loss